Indonesian Air Force

-The Indonesian Air Force has 37,850 personnel and equipped with 110 combat aircraft.
-The inventory includes five Su-27 and eleven Su-30 as the main fighters (from Russia) supplemented by 33 F-16 Fighting Falcons (from the United States), Hawk 200, KAI T-50 and Embraer EMB314.
-The Indonesian Air Force intends to purchase 50 KF-X as a replacement for the already-aging US Northrop F-5 Tiger light fighters in its inventory In February 2021, Indonesian Air Force intends to purchase 36 Rafale and 8 F-15EX, along with C-130J and Medium-altitude long-endurance unmanned aerial vehicle.
-By February 2022, Indonesian Air Force orders for 42 Rafale has been signed and a possible Foreign Military Sales of 36 F-15ID has been published by the DSCA.
+The Indonesian Air Force has 30,100 personnel and equipped with 110 combat aircraft.
+The inventory includes 33 F-16 Fighting Falcons as the main fighters (from the United States) supplemented by five Su-27 and eleven Su-30 (from Russia), Hawk 200, KAI T-50 and Embraer EMB 314.
+The Indonesian Air Force also intends to purchase 50 KF-X fighter jets from South Korea.
+As of 2023, the Indonesian Air Force purchased 42 Rafale from France, along with C-130J transport aircraft and a Medium-altitude long-endurance unmanned aerial vehicle.
+The airforce also signed an MoU for acquiring 24 Boeing F-15EX Eagle II fighter jets as of August 2023.